 Vehicle Nanny Merchandise Store

-I think you will find a nice variety of branded swag in the store, and I will be adding other fun shirt designs soon.
+I think you will find a nice variety of branded swag in the store (a couple examples shown above), and I will be adding other fun shirt designs soon.
 This is all to help a worthy cause–the future of our youth!

 Thank you for all of your interest, encouragement and support since I launched Vehicle Nanny.
 I am very excited to be able to give back to an activity that has brought me so much joy and satisfaction over the years.